 Ordered by hit rate, highest first.

-1. Pre-Flux model with no text training
+1. Old model with weak or no text training

 2. Text request is too long

-3. Non-Latin scripts on Latin-trained models
+3. Non-Latin scripts on a Latin-only model

 4. Text not quoted